AnthonyNicklin/milestone01-TheMonkees/README.md

 * When hovering over any links the cursor changes from a pointer to a hand.
 * On every page in the footer there are links to the band's soical media pages to the respected soical media platforms.
 * For each [live date](https://anthonynicklin.github.io/milestone01-TheMonkees/#live-dates) there is a 'find ticket' button that takes them the respected page on ticketmaster.com.
-* The [booking form](https://anthonynicklin.github.io/milestone01-TheMonkees/#book-us) lets the fan input their information and a modal is dispalyed thanking them for their intrested when submitted.
+* The [booking form](https://anthonynicklin.github.io/milestone01-TheMonkees/#book-us) lets the fan input their information and gives an error message if the data is not in the correct format or missing.
 * Video and audio on the [media](https://anthonynicklin.github.io/milestone01-TheMonkees/media.html) page have contorls that the fan can use to fully control the video and audio.

 ## Technologies Used ##

-Below are list of the programming lanuagues, technologies and frameworks used for this website.
+Below are a list of the programming lanuagues, technologies and frameworks used for this website.

 * HTML5
 * CSS3